paolodamico/posthog-app-unduplicator/README.md

     ```bash
     yarn test
     ```
--   Install plugin in your local instance by going to `/project/plugins` in your PostHog instance, clicking on the "Advanced" tab and entering the full path where you cloned the repo.
-Please note that running plugins locally on PostHog is currently buggy (see [posthog#7170](https://github.com/PostHog/posthog/issues/7170)).
+-   Install app in your local instance by going to `/project/apps` in your PostHog instance, clicking on the "Advanced" tab and entering the full path where you cloned the repo.
+Please note that running apps locally on PostHog is currently buggy (see [posthog#7170](https://github.com/PostHog/posthog/issues/7170)).

 ## 🧑‍⚖️ License